10 Gardens in Washington DC that are so Pretty

 Kenilworth Aquatic Gardens really comes alive in the summertime!

 This garden in DC is full of lotuses that bloom from May to August.
+For a super bloom of lotus, it’s best to visit in July!

 They even have a Lotus Festival in July to celebrate peak bloom!
+Full guide: Kenilworth Aquatic Gardens.

 Location: 1550 Anacostia Ave., NE, Washington, DC 20019